vchlin/clone_cell/README.md

 ## Limitations

 - Similar to `std::cell::Cell`, this `Cell` is `!Sync`.
-- Since a new trait `PureClone` is used, there is no out-of-box support for types from third-party crates.
+- Since a new trait `PureClone` is used, there is no out-of-the-box support for types from third-party crates.

 ## Soundness